Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Emergence of Forced Variables

 \section{Emergence of Forced Variables}

-A particularly interesting aspect of phase transitions is the emergence of forced variables in the critical region.
+A particularly interesting aspect of PTs is the emergence of forced variables in the critical region.
 That is, variables that must have some particular value in all solutions -- and so are entailed by the system.
-This has been extensively studied in the context of Random 3SAT and Graph Colouring Problem (e.g.\ \cite{Culberson2001:frozen-graph-coloring,KilbyEtal2005:backbones,parkes1997clustering,mezard2005clustering}).
+This has been extensively studied in the context of Random 3SAT and Graph Colouring Problem (e.g.\ \shortcite{Culberson2001:frozen-graph-coloring,KilbyEtal2005:backbones,parkes1997clustering,mezard2005clustering}).
 In the context of standard graph colouring, the permutation symmetry means no vertex can be forced to have a particular colour.
 Hence, the forcing is instead considered in terms of whether different vertices are forced to have the same colour, or else forced to have different colours.
 In other words, an instance might imply separation-of-duty and/or binding-of-duty constraints that are not explicitly listed in its description.
 This directly corresponds to whether $M$ variables become forced.

-We have performed experiments to determine this empirically in the WSP instances in the region of the phase transition.
+We have performed experiments to determine this empirically in the WSP instances in the region of the PT\@.
 Determining whether a particular value of $M$ is forced can be done directly by adding the negation to the instance and then testing for unsatisfiability.

 [3]{

 }